QUEENSTOWN – THE SOUTH ISLAND ADVENTURE CAPITAL

 - Take a heritage cruise from the popular Skippers Canyon that spans 22 kilometres across the incredibly scenic gorge

 - Jump from the Nevis bungee platform, at 134 metres the third highest in the world and enjoy the view over the iconic Nevis Valley

-- Take the leap from Kawarau Gorge suspension Bridge, the birthplace of commercial bungee jumping
+- Take the leap from Kawarau Gorge Suspension Bridge, the birthplace of commercial bungee jumping

 South Island adventures from Queenstown

 Queenstown has a conveniently central location.
 Hence, it is possible to take day trips to the legendary South Island adventure destinations from here.
-For instance, Queenstown is the perfect departure point for tours to Christchurch and Milford Sound among others.
-Astronomy buffs and stargazers will love the the exceptional dark sky reserve at Lake Tekapo.
+For instance, Queenstown is the perfect departure point for tours to Christchurch and Milford Sound, among others.
+Astronomy buffs and stargazers will love the exceptional dark sky reserve at Lake Tekapo.
 Mountaineers, hikers and aspiring explorers can take on the alpine challenges of the majestic Mount Cook.
 There is indeed something for everyone, and you will have many adventures to recount when you get home.
 See all Cheeky Kiwi Tours from Queenstown here.